Site icon Sierra Living Concepts Blog

 6 Unique Furniture Styles (How to Mix & Match Them)

 I know you’ve heard the words “mid-century modern” and “farmhouse” thrown around many times before, but what exactly are furniture styles and what do they mean?
-Should you sell that fabulous vintage armoire your grandmother gave you if your home is sleek and modern in fears that it won’t “fit in”?
+Should you sell that fabulous vintage armoire your grandmother gave you if your home is sleek and modern in fear that it won’t “fit in”?

 Unfortunately for you, there’s no hard and fast rule when it comes to mixing styles of furniture in your home.
 Luckily for you, mixing furniture styles isn’t just okay, it’s the norm.

-#1 Rustic Style
+1. Rustic Style

 If rugged with a hint of country charm appeals to you, rustic is probably your dream style.
 Characterized by traditionally shaped pieces with a focus on wood and natural beauty, rustic embodies everything that you love about the outdoors.